emicklei/protocheck/README.md

 However, it differs by:

   - `this` always refers to the (root) message
-  - no dependency on the buf package
+  - minimal dependencies (cel and protobuf)
   - syntax is more compact